Code-Institute-Submissions/Half-the-group/README.md

 The colours I choose are pink, grey, white and black since I feel they work well with the existing pictures of the theatre group.

 ### Target audience:
-- Family and friends
 - The members of the group
 - Companies interested in impro events
-- Supporters of the theatre group that wants to buy tickets to their show.
+- Supporters of the theatre group.
-- Audience of the theatre shows

-As a supporter and interested in the theatre group I want to be able to see upcoming events so I can come and watch them.
+As a supporter I want to be able to see upcoming events so I can buy tickets and see them perform.
 As a supporter I want to see pictures and information about the cast in order get to know them more.
 As a company I want information and a contact form so I can hire them on conferences and other events and make my staff happy.
 As someone who wants to come and see a show on the theatre for the first time, I want to see the map in order to plan my trip to the theatre.
-As someone who has questions about the theatre, wants to join the cast or has other question I want to be able to reach the group easy through the contact form.
+As someone who has questions to the theatre group I want to be able to reach the group easy through the contact form.
 As a user of the this website, I want it to be easy to navigate and the pages to be visually appealing.

 # Wireframes